adamkurth/peakfinder_ml/README.md

 ## Conclusion:

 This script provides an end-to-end solution for detecting and classifying peaks in 2D image data using deep learning.
 It encapsulates the entire process from data loading and preprocessing to model training and evaluation, making it a comprehensive tool for image analysis tasks involving peak detection and classification.
 The use of PyTorch and other scientific libraries in Python allows for efficient processing and flexibility in handling various data formats and model architectures.

+***

+# Support Vector Machine (SVM) Classification (`sim.py`)

+The Support Vector Machine (SVM) is a supervised machine learning algorithm capable of performing classification, regression, and outlier detection.
+This implementation focuses on using SVM for classification purposes, particularly for classifying peaks in crystallography diffraction images.

+## Methodology:

+### **Data Preparation**:
+The data is first flattened and standardized.
+Flattening is necessary as SVMs take in 1D feature vectors.
+Standardization (z-score normalization) ensures that each feature contributes equally to the distance calculations.

+$$X_{flattened} = X.reshape(-1, 1)$$
+$$z = \frac{(x - \mu)}{\sigma}$$

+### **Model Training**:
+We use `LinearSVC` from scikit-learn's `svm` module for large datasets and support explicit setting of `dual=False` when the number of samples is greater than the number of features for better performance.

+- The `LinearSVC` model is defined with a maximum number of iterations `max_iter=1000`.
+This value might need adjustment based on the specifics of the dataset.
+- The `dual` parameter is set to `False` based on the warning suggesting its future change and to improve performance.

+### Hyperparameter Tuning:
+Hyperparameter tyning is performed using `GridSearchCV`.
+This exhaustively searches over the specified parameter values for an estimator, in this case, the SVM classifier, to find the combination of paramters that results in the best performance.

+### Cross-Validation:
+Cross-Validation is used to ensure that the model's performance is robust and not dependent on the specific way the data is split.
+The model is trained and evaluated several times, each time with a different split of the data into training and testing sets.

+### Feature Engineering:
+Feature engineering involves creating or transforming features to improve the model's performance.
+This might include applying transformations like PCA to reduce dimensionality to capture more complex relationships in the data.

+### **Model Evaluation**:
+Post-training, the model is evaluated using a test set.
+Key metrics provided include a classification report (precision, recall, f1-score) and a confusion matrix.

+- **Precision**: The ratio of correctly predicted positive observations to the total predicted positives.
+High precision relates to a low false positive rate.

+    $$Precision = \frac{TP}{TP + FP}$$

+- **Recall (Sensitivity)**: The ratio of correctly predicted positive observations to all observations in the actual class.

+    $$Recall = \frac{TP}{TP + FN}$$

+- **F1 Score**: The weighted average of Precision and Recall.
+Therefore, this score takes both false positives and false negatives into account.

+    $$F1 Score = 2*\frac{Precision * Recall}{Precision + Recall}$$

+- **Confusion Matrix**: A table used to describe the performance of the classification model on a set of test data for which the true values are known.
+It allows visualization of the performance of the algorithm.

+## Usage:
+To use this SVM implementation:

+1. **Load your data**: Ensure your data is in the correct format.
+For image data, each pixel or region can be a feature.
+2. **Call `svm_classification`**: Pass your features and labels to the function.
+Optionally, you can downsample your data for quicker testing and development.
+3. **Interpret the results**: Use the provided metrics and confusion matrix to understand the model's performance and make any necessary adjustments.

+## Functions and Class Descriptions:

+- `PeakThresholdProcessor`: Processes image arrays based on a threshold to identify potential peak regions.
+- `ArrayRegion`: Extracts and handles specific regions from the array, typically centered around peaks.
+- `load_data`: Loads image data from specified paths.
+- `svm_hyperparameter_tuning`: Performs grid search to find the best parameters for the SVM model.
+- `svm_cross_validation`: Evaluates the SVM model using cross-validation.
+- `apply_pca`: Applies Principal Component Analysis (PCA) for dimensionality reduction.
+- `svm_classification`: The main function for SVM classification, incorporating data preparation, model training, hyperparameter tuning, and evaluation.
+- `downsample_data`: Optionally downsamples the data to make the model training faster and more manageable.

+## Future Enhancements:

+- **Expand Hyperparameter Space**: Explore a wider range of parameters and kernels in hyperparameter tuning.
+- **Automated Feature Selection**: Implement automated feature selection techniques to identify the most informative features.
+- **Model Interpretability**: Enhance model interpretability with techniques like feature importance scores or SHAP values.
+- **Scalability**: Optimize the code for scalability and performance, especially for very large datasets.

+***